busstoptaktik/geodesy/README.md

 3. Hence, provide access to a large number of basic geodetic operations, not limited to coordinate operations.
 4. Support experiments with data flow and alternative abstractions.
 Both as a tool for aims (1, 2, 3), and as potential input to the evolution of PROJ.

-All four aims are guided by explicitly identified shortcomings in the existing geodetic system landscape.
+All four aims are guided by the wish to amend explicitly identified shortcomings in the existing geodetic system landscape.

 ## Aims